BlockchainCommons/seedtool-cli/MANUAL.md

 When the `--in` option is used, seedtool takes one or more arguments and uses them to construct the seed.
 If no arguments are given on the command line, it reads input from stdin and uses what it reads to construct the seed.
 In the examples below, the end of input to stdin is marked by `^D` on its own line.

-When the input format is `hex`, the construction is the identity function (passthrough.)
+When the input format is `hex` or `bech32`, the construction is the identity function (passthrough.)

 ```
 #